galaxyproject/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 Once you have created and adapted your workflow, it is ready to run.

-In our example, there are many different versions of <em>The Sorrows of Yamba</em>.
+In our example, there are many different versions of *The Sorrows of Yamba*.
 We have compared two now, but there are actually more!
 How do they compare with the texts we just saw?
 To find out, we can upload a third text and compare it with the reference text we like.